 Ms. Goymerac earned her Master of Music degree in 2015 from the San Francisco Conservatory of Music, where she studied vocal performance with Sylvia Anderson.
 While at SFCM, she performed the role of Micaëla in Peter Brook’s La Tragédie de Carmen, a chamber version of Bizet’s masterpiece.
 While earning her master’s degree, Ms. Goymerac performed with Concerts at the Presidio in the role of Susanna in an abridged version of Le nozze di Figaro.
 She received her Bachelor of Arts in Philosophy and two minors in Music and Religious Studies from California Polytechnic State University in San Luis Obispo, California.
 There she was awarded the Janet Lee Memorial Scholarship for her dedication and work within the Music Department.

-Ms. Goymerac is on faculty as a Lecturer in Applied Voice with the Music Department at California Polytechnic State University in San Luis Obispo, California in addition to running her private home studio.
+Ms. Goymerac is a Professor of Voice with the Music Department at California Polytechnic State University in San Luis Obispo, California in addition to running her private home studio.
 She currently studies with Sheri Greenawald in San Francisco, California, and lives in San Luis Obispo with her husband, Michael, and dog Bogie.

 You can view my resume here.